aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 // ExEnd:CreateScene
 ```

-## Step 4: Create Nodes
+## Step 4: Add Left and Right Nodes

-Create left and right nodes within the scene.
-Adjust the translation of the left node.
+We’ll create two sibling nodes: one without twist (for comparison) and one with a 90‑degree twist.

 ```java
 // ExStart:CreateNodes